onewelcome/identity-cloud-documentation/docs/products/access/api-reference/end-user/device-v4.md

 ## Delete or revoke device

-The delete device endpoint can be used to delete a device from Onegini Access.
-This completely deregisters the user from the device meaning that all access grants, access  tokens, registered custom authentications, and mobile authentication enrollments are revoked on Onegini Access.
+The delete device endpoint can be used to delete a device from OneWelcome Access.
+This completely deregisters the user from the device meaning that all access grants, access  tokens, registered custom authentications, and mobile authentication enrollments are revoked on OneWelcome Access.
 Note that these assets will remain on the device itself, but they will not be valid anymore on the server side.

 Endpoint: `DELETE /oauth/api/v4/users/{userId}/devices/{deviceId}`